ronalking182/Kingscode/posts/creating-a-java-project-in-vscode.md

 &nbsp;
 &nbsp;

-3. A pop-up window will appear asking you to "select a project type," click "no build tools.”
+3.A pop-up window will appear asking you to "select a project type," click "no build tools.”
 &nbsp;
 &nbsp;
 &nbsp;